anup4f82/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 ## Release 5: Reflection

 <pre>I am pretty confident in writing SQL queries and syntax.
 Building a Database model is something I havent done before.
-Although I am comfortable writing SQL queries, if someone had asked me before on concepts like foreign key, many-to-many relationships etc, I would have struggled to answer them.I do feel a bit more confident now after having done this exercise, though I admit I still need to read up a lot more to fully grasp the concepts.
+Although I am comfortable
+writing SQL queries, if someone had asked me before on concepts like foreign key, many-to-many relationships etc, I would have struggled to answer them.I do feel a bit more confident now after having done this exercise, though I admit I still need to read up a lot more to fully grasp the concepts.
 Between writing queries and databse modelling I am definitely more comfortable with the former.

+What parts of your strategy worked?
+What problems did you face?

+I had to read up a bit on the different Database relationship models before I could solve the assignment.
+I didnt face any problems as such.

+What questions did you have while coding?
+What resources did you find to help you answer them?

+Just had to research a bit on Database relationship models.

+What concepts are you having trouble with, or did you just figure something out?
+If so, what?

+None.
+Did you learn any new skills or tricks?

+How confident are you with each of the Learning Competencies?

+Fairly confident

+Which parts of the challenge did you enjoy?

+To be honest, I don't like Database modelling as much as I like writing SQL queries.

+Which parts of the challenge did you find tedious?

+None
 </pre>